pepcape/NPGR003-24/README.md

 * You can work in your repositories without major restrictions.
   A strongly recommended place for your solutions is the [solutions](solutions/README.md) directory.
 You'll find short instructions there.
-* We suggest that you add a **tag** with the name of the task to the repository at the time of submission (for example, `01-solution`).
+* You may add a **tag** with the name of the task to the repository at the time of submission (for example, `01-finished`).
   See the [git tag documentation](https://git-scm.com/book/en/v2/Git-Basics-Tagging).
+* Use GIT branches for your internal purposes only!
+Your result has to be always in the `main` branch.
-* Of course, it wouldn't hurt to send us an **email** to let us know that you've solved the task.
-In time, we will see if the "tag" system is sufficient.
+* It wouldn't hurt to send us an **email** to let us know that you've solved the task.
+  Automatic notification system works well on GitHub but not on GitLab.
-* Don't forget to point out the extra work you have done (for bonus points).
+* Don't forget to point out the **extra work** you have done (for bonus points).
   Use the "Extra work / Bonuses" section in the documentation.
 * If you want use any third party library, do it correctly and use the [NuGet system](https://www.nuget.org/).
 Many pilot projects are